 Key Takeaway

-The $600 threshold is cumulative across the full calendar year.
-If you paid someone $200 in March, $200 in July, and $250 in October -- that's $650 total, and a 1099-NEC is required even though no single payment hit the threshold.
+The $2,000 threshold is cumulative across the full calendar year.
+If you paid a contractor $800 in February, $700 in June, and $600 in October -- that is $2,100 total, and a 1099-NEC is required even though no single payment hit the threshold on its own.

 Important Exceptions